andrezero/grunt-distjs/README.md

 Default: `false`

-Whether or not to not keep the un-minified version.
+Whether or not to not keep the non-minified version.

 #### options.noMinsBanner